 Emotional Injuries and Your Job

 Motorcycle accidents can be extremely traumatic and frightening experiences for riders.
-In additional to physical injuries, these individuals may also suffer from mental anguish and emotional distress following the event.
+In addition to physical injuries, these individuals may also suffer from mental anguish and emotional distress following the event.

 If this is the case, your personal injury attorney can help you pursue compensation for non-economic damages.
 These damages are meant to compensate a person for any mental anguish caused by the negligence of another person.
 In Illinois, there are no caps on non-economic damages, so the jury or judge will decide how much you will be awarded based on the evidence your attorney presents.